Auckland (Countess of Ranfurly's Own) and Northland Regiment

 The 3rd Battalion, Auckland (Countess of Ranfurly's Own) and Northland Regiment was a Territorial Force Battalion of the Royal New Zealand Infantry Regiment, with headquarters in Arch Hill Auckland Army Centre.
-The unit consists of company-sized units which have their headquarters in Auckland and Whangarei.
+The unit consists of company-sized units which have their headquarters in Auckland and Whangārei.
 The unit was part of Training and Doctrine Command (TRADOC) headquartered at Waiouru (see Structure of the New Zealand Army).